nanobox-io/nanobox-guides/articles/php/laravel/existing-app.md

 # Existing Laravel App
-Part of what makes Nanobox so useful is you don't even need php or laravel installed on your local machine to use them.
+Part of what makes Nanobox so useful is you don't even need php or Laravel installed on your local machine to use them.

 ## Setup